Key Points:

 1. Puzzle Toys and Interactive Games: Introduce puzzle toys and interactive games that challenge your dog’s problem-solving skills.
 These activities keep your dog mentally engaged and offer an outlet for their energy.

 2. Hide and Seek: Play hide and seek with your dog using treats or toys.
-This game not only offers mental stimulation but also reinforces commands like “stay” and “come.”
+This game offers mental stimulation and reinforces commands like “stay” and “come.”

-3. Teach New Tricks: Once your dog has mastered basic commands, introduce new tricks to keep their mind engaged.
+3. Teach New Tricks: Introducing new tricks to engage their minds once your dog has mastered basic commands.
 Tricks like “roll over,” “play dead,” or “shake hands” are fun and mentally stimulating for your dog.

 4. Rotate Toys: Keep your dog’s interest by rotating their toys regularly.
 Introduce new toys or reintroduce old ones to keep them excited and engaged.